Mr. Nate Larsen, Assistant Principal / AD

 Prior to coming to Logan View, Mr. Larsen worked as a social studies teacher and coach at Aurora High School for ten years.
 He taught Government, American History, Current Issues, History of Film Studies, Psychology, and wrote the curriculum for a Holocaust Studies course he created.
 He served as the 9th grade girls basketball coach for a year, junior varsity girls basketball coach for three years, and the head girls basketball coach for five years prior to spending a year as a varsity basketball official.
 During that tenure the girls basketball team competed in the state tournament in 2006-07, the first time a girls team from Aurora had done so in twenty-two years.
 Mr. Larsen also served as an assistant varsity football coach for all ten of his years in Aurora.
 The football team made the playoffs all ten years, winning back to back state championships in 2008 and 2009.
-The team made the semi-finals in two other seasons, and the quarter-finals in five other seasons.
+The team made the semi-finals in one other season, and the quarter-finals in six other seasons.

 Prior to Aurora, Mr. Larsen taught 8th grade social studies at Omaha Bryan Middle School while serving as an assistant varsity football and girls basketball coach at Omaha Central High School.
 Prior to Omaha, Mr. Larsen taught middle school social studies in Auburn while serving as an assistant varsity football coach, middle school girls basketball coach, junior varsity boys basketball coach, and head girls basketball coach.
 Prior to Auburn, Mr. Larsen served as an assistant football coach at Lincoln Southeast High School from 1997-1999.
 During those years the team won back to back state championships in 1997 and 1998, and made the quarter-finals in 1999.